hitoshi-watase/nablla/docs/8-nested-nablla.en.md

 ---

-Nablla’s nested design keeps each element independent by default.
+Nablla's nested design keeps each element independent by default.
-Only when the child omits its own `data` does it rely on the parent’s values.
+Only when the child omits its own `data` does it rely on the parent's values.
 This separation makes nested components easy to reason about and prevents hidden dependencies.

 ---